A comfortable family television lounge is available for all guests to use as well as the gardens and grounds.

-The Lloyd family, who provide a warm and homely welcome to all guests, have privately owned Pulteney House for the past 37 years.
+The Worledge family, who provide a warm and homely welcome to all guests, have privately owned Pulteney House since 1979.
 The large, mature gardens are always kept in beautiful condition and guests are encouraged to utilise them to the full where children can play in absolute safety.

 A comfortable family television lounge is available for all guests to use as well as the gardens and grounds.
-Full fire regulations certificate is held and large secure car parking facilities are available for guests.
+Full fire regulations certificate is held and large secure car parking facilities are available for guests (prices include parking for 1 car per room, additional cars will subject to additional car parking charges.
 All entertainments are close at hand, and the city centre is just a short, enjoyable stroll away (5 – 10 minutes level walk).
 Pulteney House is ideally located for sight-seeing in Bath, and for the surrounding areas.

 Pulteney House is a Grade 2 listed building (-A particularly important building of exceptional interest and of outstanding importance) built of Bath stone locally quarried from the limestone quarries on the hills of Bath (probably Combe Down).

 Only a small proportion of buildings in Britain (about 2.5%) are listed by the Department of Culture, Media and Sport as being of special architectural or historic interest.
 Listing protects an irreplaceable part of our cultural heritage from unsympathetic changes and unnecessary destruction.